kitttn/temptest/Quick-Start-Guide.md

 <br>
 ###Step 3.
 Build the firmware images
-The below steps build the firmware for APB1 and APB2 on the BDB.
+The below steps build the firmware for APB1 and APB2 bridges on the BDB.
 There is no need to build or flash the SVC (Supervisory Controller) firmware because the SVC on the BDB is preloaded with firmware prior to shipping.

 * `cd $HOME/nuttx` (or wherever you cloned the nuttx git repo)